Nightmare of Eden

 Nightmare of Eden is the fourth serial of the 17th season of the British science fiction television series Doctor Who, which was first broadcast in four weekly parts on BBC1 from 24 November to 15 December 1979.

 The serial is set on the interstellar cruise ship Empress.
-In the serial, drug smugglers try to smuggle the deadly drug Vraxoin on the ship contained in alien beings called the Mandrels.
+In the serial, drug smugglers try to smuggle the deadly fictional drug Vraxoin on the ship contained in alien beings called the Mandrels.

 Plot

 The TARDIS arrives near an unstable area on the interstellar cruise ship Empress, which has emerged from hyperspace at the same co-ordinates as the trade ship Hecate, locking the two ships together.
-The Doctor offers his services to detach the two craft.
-Rigg, captain of the Empress, is suspicious of the Doctor, but agrees to let him try and separate the two craft.
+The Doctor offers to detach the two ships.
+Rigg, captain of the Empress, is suspicious of the Doctor, but agrees to let him try.
 Also aboard the Empress are a zoologist named Tryst and his assistant Della, with their CET (Continual Event Transmuter) Machine.
 The CET stores portions of planets on electromagnetic crystals and displays them as projections.
 Their most recent stop was on the planet Eden, where one of their expedition was killed, but both Tryst and Della are reluctant to provide too many details.

-The Doctor discovers the crew are being menaced by clawed monsters called Mandrels, who in turn have a mysterious connection to a drug known as Vraxoin.
-The Doctor incinerates one of the Mandrels, which disintegrates into raw Vraxoin, revealing that the beasts' bodies are the source of the drug.
-It is revealed that the Mandrels were brought to the ship from Eden.
+The crew are being menaced by clawed monsters called Mandrels who were brought to the ship from Eden.
+The creatures have a connection to a drug known as Vraxoin.
+The Doctor incinerates a Mandrel, which disintegrates into raw Vraxoin, revealing that the beasts' bodies are the source of the drug.